 We are required to disclose changes made in our internal control procedures on a quarterly basis and our management is required to assess the effectiveness of these controls annually.
-However, for as long as we are a "smaller reporting company" with less than \$100 million in annual revenues, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal control over financial reporting pursuant to Section 404.
+However, for as long as we are a "non-accelerated filer", our independent registered public accounting firm will not be required to attest to the effectiveness of our internal control over financial reporting pursuant to Section 404.
 An independent assessment of the effectiveness of our internal controls could detect problems that our management's assessment might not.
-Undetected material weaknesses in our internal controls could lead to financial statement restatements and require us to incur the expense of remediation.
+Undetected material weaknesses in our internal controls could lead to future financial statement restatements and require us to incur additional expenses of remediation.